woa-raphael/woa-raphael/guide/install-2.md

 ```cmd
 bypassnro.cmd
 ```
+> This command will skip the Microsoft Account requirement.
+>
 Your device will now reboot.
 Continue setup as normal.
 Make sure to press the "I don't have internet" button when you reach the **Let's connect you to a network** section.

 If you want USB working read this [post install guide](postinstall.md).